data-umbrella/event-transcripts/2025/109-roy-jupyter.md

 ## Timestamps
 ```
 00:00 About Data Umbrella
-03:15 About the presentation and presenter
+03:15 About the Presentation and Presenter
 04:00 CrossCompute
 04:25 CrossCompute Product History
 05:33 Sandbox Tools for Testing JupyterLab Extensions and Extension Development